LanguageBytes/E-Commerce-Back-End-App/README.md

 ## Usage

-Log into sql and enter your credential details into the example .env file (remove the word EXAMPLE from the file name)
+Log into mysql and enter your credential details into the example .env file (remove the word EXAMPLE from the file name)

 Run the following commands in the terminal: